SARS-CoV-2 in fruit bats, ferrets, pigs, and chickens: an experimental transmission study

-Background: A novel zoonotic SARS-related coronavirus emerged in China at the end of 2019.
-The novel SARS-CoV-2 became pandemic within weeks and the number of human infections and severe cases is increasing.
-The role of potential animal hosts is still understudied.
-Methods: We intranasally inoculated fruit bats (Rousettus aegyptiacus; n=9), ferrets (n=9), pigs (n=9) and chickens (n=17) with 105 TCID50 of a SARS-CoV-2 isolate per animal.
-Animals were monitored clinically and for virus shedding.
-Direct contact animals (n=3) were included.
-Animals were humanely sacrificed for virological and immune-pathohistological analysis at different time points.
-Findings: Under these settings, pigs and chickens were not susceptible to SARS-CoV-2.
-All swabs as well as organ samples and contact animals remained negative for viral RNA, and none of the animals seroconverted.
-Rousettus aegyptiacus fruit bats experienced a transient infection, with virus detectable by RT-qPCR, immunohistochemistry (IHC) and in situ hybridization (ISH) in the nasal cavity, associated with rhinitis.
-Viral RNA was also identified in the trachea, lung and lung associated lymphatic tissue.
+Background In December, 2019, a novel zoonotic severe acute respiratory syndrome-related coronavirus emerged in China.
+The novel severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) became pandemic within weeks and the number of human infections and severe cases is increasing.
+We aimed to investigate the susceptibilty of potential animal hosts and the risk of anthropozoonotic spill-over infections.
+Methods We intranasally inoculated nine fruit bats (Rousettus aegyptiacus), ferrets (Mustela putorius), pigs (Sus scrofa domesticus), and 17 chickens (Gallus gallus domesticus) with 105 TCID50 of a SARS-CoV-2 isolate per animal.
+Direct contact animals (n=3) were included 24 h after inoculation to test viral transmission.
+Animals were monitored for clinical signs and for virus shedding by nucleic acid extraction from nasal washes and rectal swabs (ferrets), oral swabs and pooled faeces samples (fruit bats), nasal and rectal swabs (pigs), or oropharyngeal and cloacal swabs (chickens) on days 2, 4, 8, 12, 16, and 21 after infection by quantitative RT-PCR (RT-qPCR).
+On days 4, 8, and 12, two inoculated animals (or three in the case of chickens) of each species were euthanised, and all remaining animals, including the contacts, were euthanised at day 21.
+All animals were subjected to autopsy and various tissues were collected for virus detection by RT-qPCR, histopathology immunohistochemistry, and in situ hybridisation.
+Presence of SARS-CoV-2 reactive antibodies was tested by indirect immunofluorescence assay and virus neutralisation test in samples collected before inoculation and at autopsy.
+Findings Pigs and chickens were not susceptible to SARS-CoV-2.
+All swabs, organ samples, and contact animals were negative for viral RNA, and none of the pigs or chickens seroconverted.
+Seven (78%) of nine fruit bats had a transient infection, with virus detectable by RT-qPCR, immunohistochemistry, and in situ hybridisation in the nasal cavity, associated with rhinitis.
+Viral RNA was also identified in the trachea, lung, and lung-associated lymphatic tissue in two animals euthanised at day 4.
 One of three contact bats became infected.
-More efficient virus replication but no clinical signs were observed in ferrets with transmission to all direct contact animals.
-Prominent viral RNA loads of up to 104 viral genome copies/ml were detected in the upper respiratory tract.
+More efficient virus replication but no clinical signs were observed in ferrets, with transmission to all three direct contact animals.
 Mild rhinitis was associated with viral antigen detection in the respiratory and olfactory epithelium.
-Both fruit bats and ferrets developed SARS-CoV-2 reactive antibodies reaching neutralizing titers of up to 1:1024.
-Interpretation: Pigs and chickens could not be infected intranasally by SARS-CoV-2, whereas fruit bats showed characteristics of a reservoir host.
+Prominent viral RNA loads of 0–104 viral genome copies per mL were detected in the upper respiratory tract of fruit bats and ferrets, and both species developed SARS-CoV-2-reactive antibodies reaching neutralising titres of up to 1/1024 after 21 days.
+Interpretation Pigs and chickens could not be infected intranasally by SARS-CoV-2, whereas fruit bats showed characteristics of a reservoir host.
 Virus replication in ferrets resembled a subclinical human infection with efficient spread.
-These animals might serve as a useful model for further studies e.g. testing vaccines or antivirals.
+Ferrets might serve as a useful model for further studies—eg, testing vaccines or antivirals.